 - When should I start college planning?

 If you want to be an engineer, do you know which classes most college programs require?
 Are you familiar with the testing and academic course requirements at your dream schools?
-Do you know which colleges require or recommend Subject Tests (which you should be taking as early as sophomore year)?
 Is it okay to drop foreign languages or sciences after three years?
 Do you know how to assess undergraduate programs differently based on whether or not you intend to attend graduate school?
 Are you visiting enough colleges campuses to explore your options and determine what you really want?

 If not, it would be wise to set an initial meeting as early as possible…it’s never too soon to understand what path you need to be on to achieve your goals.
 However, if you feel your school counselor is answering your questions, you can wait until the summer before senior year, at which point you should start digging into essays and applications.